Koori Court

 If the Koori Court officer identifies that there may be eligibility issues, they will alert the accused or their legal practitioner, arrange for the matter be listed at the next available Koori Court hearing date for mention.

 Whether or not an accused is eligible to have their matter heard in Koori Court will be determined by a magistrate based on the advice of the Koori Court officers and Aboriginal Elders and Respected People.
-A magistrate may decide to a matter to enable a party to gather additional information or consider their referral.
+A magistrate may decide to adjourn a matter to enable a party to gather additional information or consider their referral.

-If a magistrate determines that an does not meet the eligibility requirements for Koori Court, the matter will be listed in the Magistrates’ Court of Victoria criminal division for a plea of guilty on the day, if time permits, or adjourned to a future date.
+If a magistrate determines that an accused person does not meet the eligibility requirements for Koori Court, the matter will be listed in the Magistrates’ Court of Victoria criminal division for a plea of guilty on the day, if time permits, or adjourned to a future date.

 It is important to go to Koori Court on the date of your hearing as a show of respect to the Elders.
-If you don’t go, a magistrate may issue a for your arrest.
+If you don’t go, a magistrate may issue a warrant for your arrest.

 Every Koori Court has been smoked.
 Before the hearing starts, an Acknowledgment of Country and welcome will occur to acknowledge the traditional owners of the land.